Sentinel

 Tip: Make sure your scenes are saved before searching.
 Unsaved scene changes won't appear in the results until the scene file is written to disk.

-The Trends tab tracks your project's health over time.
+The Health tab tracks your project's health over time.

 Health Score